adecchi/stbotolphs/README.md

 $ terraform plan -out stbotolphs.plan
 $ terraform apply stbotolphs.plan
 ```
-In case of some error, please re run terraform:
+In case of some error,for example `namespaces "stbotolphs" not found` or `Error: Failed to update Ingress stbotolphs/stbotolphs-ingress because: namespaces "stbotolphs" not found
+` or others, please wait 5 minutes and rerun terraform.
+You can monitor or watch the error in [Google Cloud Build](https://console.cloud.google.com/cloud-build/)
 ``` bash
 $ terraform plan -out stbotolphs.plan
 $ terraform apply stbotolphs.plan